-Parental Partnership: Dress Code Emerson Aviators Dress for Success
+Parental Partnership: Dress Code

 To enable students to reach high academic standards, the school has put in place a dress code designed to reduce distractions.
 Implementing a dress code promotes student learning and increased academic instruction time.
 Interpretation of the Dress Code is at the principal and staff's discretion and their decision is final.